LuChiara/should_i_breakup_score/README.md

 | $\\geq 90\\%$       | 🌲 Excellent performance!
 Keep growing the relationship     |

+## Features in development:
+* Dashboard of feature importances
+* Multi player mode

 This work was inspired by an Instagram influencer: hybeereviews.